William Cooper (Quaker)

 William Cooper (1856 – 15 January 1952) was a leading member of the Society of Friends in Sydney, Australia.
-He was a director of the Australian offshoot of Cadbury Ltd, the chocolate manufacturers.
+He was a director of the Cadbury-Fry-Pascall, the Australian offshoot of Cadbury Ltd, the chocolate manufacturers.

 History

 Cooper was born in Edgmond, Shropshire, Eliza Cooper, née Downes, and Thomas Cooper, bricklayer and builder, adherents of the Primitive Methodist denomination, of which Thomas Cooper was a longtime Sunday School teacher and superintendent.
 Cooper grew up a lover of the Bible and strict observer of the Sabbath.

 Cooper received his earliest education at a dame school, followed by the local primary school then a grammar school at nearby Newport, the headmaster of which dissuaded him from going up to Oxford, instead finding him a position with the post office in Birmingham.
 He began worshipping at the local Wesleyan Methodist church, where a fellow-congregant suggested he find employment with Cadbury Brothers, who had an office at Bridge Street, where he commenced in 1879.

 Shortly after, the company moved its headquarters to Bournville, Cooper with them.
 While in their employ, he became involved with several self-improvement and religious discussion groups, one of which was the Society of Friends.

 Following a bout of illness, Cooper was put to work as a commercial traveller, then a year later offered a position as one of two Cadbury's representatives in Australia, the other being Thomas E. Edwards; Cooper being responsible for New South Wales and Queensland, while Edwards had the rest of the country and New Zealand.